 Electromagnetic heating is ideally suited for modeling in COMSOL Multiphysics.
 This model shows the area of hyperthermic oncology but the modeling issues and techniques are generally applicable to any problem involving electromagnetic heating.
 The purpose of this model is to compute the ...
 Read More

 The microstrip patch antenna is used in a wide range of applications since it is easy to design and fabricate.
 The antenna is attractive due to its low-profile conformal design, relatively low cost and very narrow bandwidth.
-It is known that the antenna impedance will be higher than ...
+It is known that the antenna impedance will be higher than an ...
 Read More

 RF coils are important in numerous applications ranging from wireless technology to MRI scanning equipment.
 This introductory tutorial model demonstrates how to find the fundamental resonance frequency of an RF coil as well as how to perform a frequency sweep to extract the coil's Q ...
 Read More

 This is a model of an RF waveguide bend with a dielectric block inside.
 There are electromagnetic losses in the block as well as on the waveguide walls which cause the assembly to heat up over time.
 The material properties of the block are functions of temperature.
 The transient thermal ...
 Read More